 This season there will be a lot more downy and powdery mildews, particularly in the Adelaide Hills.
 The soft option is spraying it with milk, but there are also preparatory fungicides available too – just make sure to read the instructions well and check their impact on the environment.
 Some can contain harsh chemicals which can be damaging to sensitive ecosystems.

 Trim hedges before the onset of winter to keep them compact and bushy from ground level.

 Why not develop your gardening and horticulture skills by attending a Botanic Gardens Masterclass this year?

-This story was originally published on the Botanic Gardens of South Australia blog.
+This story was originally published on the Botanic Gardens of South Australia blog, and was originally published on Good Living in March 2017.
 To have the latest news from the Gardens delivered to your inbox, subscribe to their monthly e-newsletter.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by